 - 2 tbsp light soy sauce

 - 1 tbsp cornstarch

 - 0.5 tbsp peanut oil or rapeseed oil

 - 1 handful peanuts

-Whisk together the light soy and rice wine vinegar, dice the chicken and add to the marinade you just mixed, then let marinade whilst you fix the rest.
+Whisk together the light soy and rice wine vinegar.
+Dice the chicken and add to the marinade you just mixed.
+Leave to marinade whilst you fix the rest of the meal.

-Finley slice the garlic and ginger, put to the side and slice the spring onions at about 2cm long.
+Finley slice the garlic and ginger.
+Slice the spring onions at about 2cm long.
+Set aside.

 Sichuan chillies add heat and fragrance but are not overly hot when kept whole they are not to be eaten as part of the dish unless you are crazy for chillies as they are pretty hot when eaten!.
 If you can only get very hot chillies (dried thai chillies for example) maybe take a few less than 10 I would go for 5.